santanubasu/backbone-relational-views/README.md

 # Defining a relational view

-Here's one of the relational views definitions from the intro:
+Here's one of the relational view definitions from the intro:

 ```javascript
 var CV = Backbone.RelationalView.extend({